-Before we get started, there are 2 types of water heaters that you have to take note of.
+Before we get started, there are 2 types of water heaters that you have to take note of: storage water heaters and instant water heaters.
 Take a look at your bathroom; is there a huge water tank mounted somewhere above your shower head?
-Or is your shower head connected to a smaller, unimpressive-looking plastic thing?
+Or is your showerhead connected to a smaller, plastic thing?

 Storage water heaters

-The one redeeming feature of a storage water heater is that it supplies heated water to all areas of your house.
-Since all the water in your house probably goes through a central tank, you can get warm water flowing through the taps in the master bedroom as well as in the kitchen.
+The one redeeming feature of a storage water heater is that it can supply heated water to all areas of your house, allowing you to get warm water flowing through the taps in the bathrooms as well as in the kitchen.

 Instant water heaters

-Instant water heaters work differently.
-Instead of keeping a tank of hot water hot, it heats up water only when it’s needed.
-This makes them an absolute joy to have around the house.
-You can simply switch on the heater before entering the toilet, take a nice long bath without fear of the Arctic’s embrace, then switch it off once you’re done.
+Instead of keeping a tank of hot water hot, instant water heaters heat up water only when it’s needed.
+You can simply switch on the heater before entering the toilet, take a nice long bath without fearing that you’ll run out of hot water, then switch it off once you’re done.

-They heat up water almost instantly, and can do so until they become damaged – which will be around 10 to 15 years, give or take a couple of years.
-This makes instant water heaters a fabulous choice for people who are often late, oversleep, or just like nice, relaxing showers.
+As the name suggests, instant water heaters heat up water almost instantly, and lasts around 10 to 15 years.
+This makes them a fabulous choice for people who are often late, oversleep, or just like nice, relaxing showers.

-The other bad thing about instant water heaters is that, similar to storage water heaters, they don’t perform well in a team.
+The other bad thing about instant water heaters is that, similar to storage water heaters, they don’t perform well when used at the same time.
 If you were to switch on your instant water heater at the same time as your other family members, the water may not be shared, but the temperature will be.

 Before you choose a water heater, there are some things that you have to consider.